hejin/eswarm-scheduler/README.md

-            how to demonstrate the sample scheduler
+            how to run the simplest k8s scheduler plugin

 0. prepare the environment
   - x86-64 ubuntu 22.04 LTS jammy